 50,000 new apartments under construction, in conjunction with reduced demand has created an apartment tenant’s market.
 And what is worst is that this is likely to continue for the next 6 or so months as new apartments continue to enter the market!
 Look… I get it…. new construction is good for employment, but at some point it will start to hurt some of us landlords in other ways.

-So what should you?
-If you are a landlord of an apartment in Sydney therefore, my advice to you is to be mindful.
+So what should you do?
+If you are a landlord of an apartment in Sydney, my advice to you is to be mindful.
 Look after your tenants.
 Don’t be too picky.
 Allow pets, fix their broken appliances quickly and be reasonable with the rental price.
 I know I am and I have no issue looking after my tenants’ wishes as I prefer to have them in my property until the dust of the Covid-19 fallout settles and the tables turn once again!